YangRui2015/RiC/README.md

 Code for the ICML 2024 paper "Rewards-in-Context: Multi-objective Alignment of Foundation Models with Dynamic Preference Adjustment".
 This repo is based on [trl](https://github.com/huggingface/trl).

+This readme file is for LLM tasks, please refer to the 'ric_txt2img' directory for the code for conditional diffusion model training.

 ## 1. Installation
 Install the requirements.